PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Lockdown Mode

 [Lockdown Mode](https://support.apple.com/en-us/105120) is an optional security feature that disables lots of attack surface in your Mac.
-It may break certain things like websites or apps, but you can disable it for individual apps or websites if you need to.
+It may break certain things like websites or apps, but you can disable it for individual websites if you need to.

 ## Custom umask